Canon SX50 vs Fujifilm X-H1

 It is notable that the X-H1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the SX50 does not provide wifi capability.

 Studio photographers will appreciate that the Fujifilm X-H1 (unlike the SX50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the SX50 and the X-H1 have been discontinued, but can regularly be found used on ebay.
 The SX50 was replaced by the Canon SX60, while the X-H1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX50 Manual (free pdf) or the online Fujifilm X-H1 Manual.
+Further information on the features and operation of the SX50 and X-H1 can be found, respectively, in the Canon SX50 Manual (free pdf) or the online Fujifilm X-H1 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX50 and the Fujifilm X-H1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.